Rodrigora/devise-verifiable/README.md

 ```

-If you have multiple models configured with devise, you can
-define the fields for verification individually for each of
-them using the `verify_fields` method:
+If you have multiple models configured with devise, define the fields for verification individually using the `verify_fields` method:

 ```ruby
 class User < ActiveRecord::Base